 Kame terraces at higher elevations are predominantly erosional in origin and probably signify relatively rapid lowering of the ice-sheet surface during their formation.

 The higher terraces along Spectacle Lake, Horse Springs, and Whitestone Coulees are predominantly erosional in origin.
 They are underlain chiefly by till and typically have thin (approximately 1-3 m) caps of poorly sorted gravel.

 At Loomis, Rinehart and Fox (1972) mapped terrace deposits in a generalized way as Qd (drift), but observed,

 The upper surface of some of the terrace-like deposits...slope l0-20 degrees toward the axis of the valley.
 Where bedding is observed, it generally is grossly parallel to the upper surface.
 These features suggest that the deposits are fans rather than terraces and probably are composed of drift washed down from the higher slopes, perhaps both before and after recession of the glacier.

 Old Okanogan.
 Panorama of Okanogan, WA with terraces c.
 1909.
 View looking west.
-The square, white school building is on one terrace above town and a higher terrace surface is seen beyond.
+The square, white school building is on one terrace level higher than the surface on which most of downtown was built.
+A much higher terrace surface, with no development, is seen behind the school.
 Matsura photo.
 Okanogan County Historical Society archive.